 - University of Milan, Faculty of Humanities (Italy)

-- Lithuanian Academy of Music and Theatre, Faculty of Theatre and Film (Lithuania)
+- Lithuanian Academy of Music and Theatre (LMTA) (Lithuania)

 - University of Montenegro, Faculty of Dramatic Arts (Montenegro)

 - Ss.
-Cyril and Methodius University in Skopje, Faculty of Dramatic Arts (UKIM) (North Macedonia)
+Cyril and Methodius University in Skopje, Faculty of Dramatic Arts (North Macedonia)

 - Kristiania University College, School of Arts, Design, and Media (Norway)

-- Oslo National Academy of the Arts, The Academy of Theatre (Norway)
+- Oslo National Academy of the Arts (KHiO), The Academy of Theatre (Norway)

 - National University of Theatre and Film I. L. Caragiale (Romania)